Our Dog Friendly Sledding Tours In Tromsø

 After you complete the trip, our staff take care of the husky team and the sled while you head over to the Sami Lavvo for some hot beverages and a slice of Hege’s legendary homemade chocolate cake.

-This trip lasts four hours, and we guarantee that the time will fly by as your experience the adrenaline-rushing intensity of navigating the sled and dog team.
+This best dog sledding tour in Tromso for the money lasts four hours, and we guarantee that the time will fly by as your experience the adrenaline-rushing intensity of navigating the sled and dog team.

 - Marvel at the beautiful mountains and fjords of Norway